Brooklyn-Style/Magic_Roll/README.md

 ### <ins>Design:

 Using [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") as a starting point, I experimented with pretty much everything except for `HIEA` + `YOU`.
-My goal was to minimize outrolls, redirects, and inner column use, within reason.
+My goal was to have lower outrolls, redirects, and inner column use without sarcificing comfort in the process.
 I went through about two dozen [iterations](layout_design_progression.md "Layout Design Progression") before I had something I was happy with, then added repeat and magic to improve it further.

 #### *Thumb Keys:*
 Each thumb has a magic key that's used to eliminate most SFBs and make certain patterns more comfortable.
 The outputs have been kept strictly 1:1 to keep them more like normal keys and less like macros.
 Not only does this make using them simpler, they won't get you banned from typing websites either.